jbock-java/zerobuilder/README.md

 There are many other tools that do this, such as [auto-value](https://github.com/google/auto/tree/master/value) and [derive4j](https://github.com/derive4j/derive4j).
-Zerobuilder is compatible with some of these.
-See [here](values.md#auto-value) for an example with auto-value.
+Zerobuilder is compatible with some of these. <strike>See [here](values.md#auto-value) for an example with auto-value.</strike>

+UPDATE: There's now a dedicated builder for auto-value users: <https://github.com/h908714124/auto-builder>

 ### Quick start